Use Caution With Scents Around Your Pets

 Though they may help your home smell good, room sprays and deodorizers can also trigger an asthma or coughing attack in certain pets.
 Asthma in cats (“feline allergic bronchitis”) can cause coughing spasms due the respiratory irritating effect of these sprays when breathed in.
 Dogs with sensitive airways — like those with collapsing trachea, “kennel cough,” allergic bronchitis, and others — can experience the same problems.

 Note that potpourri and scented candles can also cause asthma and coughing fits in cats, as highlighted above.

 Though it's a popular way to add a pleasant scent and feeling of zen to many homes, incense combines many of the worst qualities when it comes to harm for cats.
 Cats can be extremely sensitive to smoke, which is a major factor in worsening, and perhaps even causing, cat asthma and other respiratory conditions.
 Making matters worse, the aromatic plant materials and essential oils used to create the scent in incense can also lead to all the other problems mentioned above.

-Alternative Scents That are Safe for Cats
+Alternative Scents That are Safe for Cats and Dogs

 If you live with cats, there's a good chance that there are unpleasant smells in your home you'd like to mask.
 Before you go looking for something to light or spray to cover up the smell, take a few simple "housekeeping" steps to eradicate and prevent those nasty smells in the first place.
 If that's too subtle, I'm of course talking about the sometimes incomprehensible poop and pee smells festering in your cat's litter boxes.
 So I highly recommend checking out these "7 Ways to Reduce Litter Box Smell (and Messes)."